gemini3d/gemini3d/README.md

 GEMINI uses generalized orthogonal curvilinear coordinates and has been tested with dipole and Cartesian coordinates.

 We have prioritized ease of setup, install and use across computing systems.
-Computing systems that Gemini is reguarly tested and used on include:
+Computing systems that Gemini works easily on include:

-* MacOS: CI (Mojave) and laptop (Catalina)
+* MacOS: as currently supported by Apple
+* Linux: CentOS 7/8, Ubuntu 16.04/18.04
   * Raspberry Pi 4: 1 Gbyte RAM, Linux Debian Buster
-* Linux: CentOS 7.x, Ubuntu 18.04
 * Windows: Windows Subsystem for Linux

 Please open a